astramieri/azure-data-fundamentals/docs/module_6/azure_comsos_db_apis.md

 ## Azure Cosmos DB for Apache Gremlin

 **Azure Cosmos DB for Apache Gremlin** is used with data in a **graph structure** in which entities are defined as vertices that form nodes in connected graph.

+The Gremlin API is queried by using Graph.